What to know about the widening cantaloupe recall over deadly salmonella risks

 What is Salmonella?

-Salmonella, or salmonellosis, is a bacterial infection that affects the intestinal tract, according to the Mayo Clinic, a nonprofit medical research center.
-Symptoms include diarrhea, fever and stomach cramps, which usually begin between eight and 72 hours after exposure to the bacteria.
+Salmonella, or salmonellosis, is a bacterial infection that affects the intestinal tract, according to Mayo Clinic, a nonprofit medical research center.
+Symptoms include diarrhea, fever and stomach cramps, which usually begin between 8 and 72 hours after exposure to the bacteria, the clinic's website shows.

-Not everyone who contracts salmonella experiences symptoms, according to the Mayo Clinic.
-Children under age five, the elderly and those with weakened immune systems are more at risk of developing severe illnesses that require medical care or hospitalization.
+Not all people who contract salmonella experience symptoms, according to the Mayo Clinic, however, children under five, the elderly and those with weakened immune systems are more at risk of developing severe illnesses that require medical care or hospitalization.

-People who get salmonella should rest and drink plenty of fluids to avoid dehydration, according to the Cleveland Clinic.
+People who contract salmonella should rest and drink plenty of fluids to avoid dehydration, according to the Cleveland Clinic.
 The infection usually resolves on its own in a few days.

 for more features.